1,000+ Opportunities

 , Suite 105 This is the general phone line at the Mississippi River Visitor Center.
 Explore subjects and stories related to this park

-Based on current listing details, eligibility includes: The State of Minnesota or its political subdivisions.
+According to the current listing, eligibility includes: The State of Minnesota or its political subdivisions.
 Eligible applicant types include: Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals, State.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program